social-protocols/dri-in-polis/docs/permuted-preferences.md

 ## 3. Experiment

 DRI is designed to measure intersubjective-consistency (ISC), a group-level feature which, when maximized, means that "the extent to which deliberators disagree is constrained by a shared 'logic,' such that their diverging values or beliefs should yield a comparable degree of divergence in expressed preferences.”
 (Niemeyer et al., 2023, p.
 4).
 Thus, ISC should manifest as a correlation between considerations-ISA and preferences-ISA.
-DRI is designed to measure this correlation in a way that overcomes the problem of domain restriction (***todo: reference C.1 in supplementary matrials***).
+DRI is designed to measure this correlation in a way that overcomes the problem of domain restriction.
 It follows that the absence of any correlation (e.g. statistical independence) between considerations and preferences would imply the absence of ISC.

 We estimate the distribution of DRI values under the null hypothesis using a permutation test in which individuals preferences are randomly shuffled.
 This shuffling renders considerations-rankings and preference-rankings statistically independent while preserving the overall distribution of ISA values.
 We then calculate DRI using the standard methodology.